Matt-Esch/virtual-dom/docs/thunk.md

 ```

 ## Full Example
-Here we implement GenericThunk, a simplified version of Raynos' [immutable-thunk](https://github.com/Raynos/vdom-thunk/blob/master/immutable-thunk.js)
+Here we implement `GenericThunk`, a simplified version of Raynos' [immutable-thunk](https://github.com/Raynos/vdom-thunk/blob/master/immutable-thunk.js).

 It takes a rendering function, a comparison function, and a state.
-When it's being diffed vs. another instance of GenericThunk, it will use the comparison function to look at the new state and old state, and decide if it's ok to update.
+When it's being diffed vs. another instance of `GenericThunk`, it will use the comparison function to look at the new state and old state, and decide if it's ok to update.

 ```javascript
 var diff = require("virtual-dom").diff